ladybug-tools/spider/gbxml-viewer-basic/README.md

 ## Issues

+* 2018-06-02 ~ Theo ~ Need a spider name - preferably one without a trademark, perhaps a nice-sounding latin name: https://en.wikipedia.org/wiki/List_of_spider_common_names
-2018-06-02 ~ Theo ~ currently surfaces, edges and opening are each their oen group of objects.
+* 2018-06-02 ~ Theo ~ currently surfaces, edges and opening are each their oen group of objects.
 Could nicer things happen if the edges and opening were children of their parent surface??

 ## Links of Interest